open-ephys/gui-docs/source/Developer-Guide/Modifying-the-host-application.rst

 In addition to the user-defined signal chain, one module is created by default:

 * The **AudioNode** allows signals to be sent to the computer's audio card, for purposes of audio monitoring.
-Every plugin (except for Sinks) is automatically connected to the AudioNode.
+The last two channels of every :ref:`audiomonitor` are automatically connected to the Audio Node.

-.. |fork icon| image:: ../_static/images/developerguide/fork.svg
-   :height: 15

 .. |br| raw:: html